robinhoodis/example.com/docs/class2/module1/lab07/task2.rst

 API - Part 3
 =====================

-Now lets test our new service via BIG-IP DNS.
-The related configuration on the BIG-IP LTM and DNS server are already completed for you.
+Now lets test the new service we created.
+The related configuration on the BIG-IP LTM and on the DNS server are already complete for you.
 Open up FileZilla from your client workstation and connect to the DNS service gslb2.example.com.
 This is a CNAME for FTP.example.com

 .. toctree::
    :hidden: